 The problem with the methods above is that they require you without completely deleting or emptying the recycle bin to find deleted files.
 Fortunately, though, there is a workaround for this and that is to make use of the powerful and versatile Windows 7 undelete file tool - iBeesoft Data Recovery.
 This undelete Windows 7 software provides a dedicated tool for restore deleted files in Windows 7 from your hard drive and achieves this by scanning your hard disk for unreferenced and unlinked data which is the most efficient method of finding deleted data in Windows 7.
 The software has an intuitive and easy-to-use user interface and a simple three-step process for recover deleted files in Windows 7.
 The best feature is the Deep Scan feature that can search for all files that have been deleted from the hard drive through a rigorous and detailed scan.
 With iBeesoft Data Recovery, you can quickly, reliably, and efficiently undelete or unformat all of your data to its original state without having to know any of the technicalities involved!

 i.
-Download and install undelete Windows 7 software from its official website.
-Launch it has installed.
+Download and install undelete Windows 7 software from the DOWNLOAD button.
+Launch it after it is installed.

 ii.
 The main interface will allow you to choose the type of files that you wish to undelete.
 By default, all file types will be selected but you can deselect a file type by simply clicking on the checkbox next to it (you can do this to narrow down the search and reduce the scanning time).
 Once you have chosen the required file types, click on the button that says "Start" to Windows 7 recover deleted files.